Capn05/SAT/sat-practice-app/supabase/database-documentation.md

 3. **Difficulty Format**: The `difficulty` field is stored as TEXT in all tables, not INTEGER (e.g., 'easy', 'medium', 'hard').

+4. **Backup Tables**: The `backup_questions` and `backup_options` tables serve as historical backups of the main questions and options data.
+These contain older schema formats with enum types and may have different column structures.

+5. **Enhanced Subscriptions**: The subscription system has been expanded with trial management, cancellation tracking, and enhanced status handling including `'canceled_with_access'` for users who retain access until period end.

 ## Database Schema

 ### Core Content Tables